upperlinecode/CS-and-the-City-Curriculum/data/bias.md

 6. *Overfitting (and underfitting)* can lead to an overly-complicated (or overly-simplistic) model to represent the data - we can examine this more closely later.

 ## Case Study 1: Bias in Reporting

+### Content warning: Police violence
+> Replace or skip this case study if this is not a discussion you think wise to faciliate in your classroom.

 The following two headlines and subheads were written by two different news outlets about a 2018 shooting death in Dallas, TX.